-The practice distributed questionnaires to patients on our behalf and eight patients submitted responses to RQIA.
-We found that all patients felt their care was safe and effective, that they were treated with compassion and that the service was well led.
+The practice distributed questionnaires to patients on our behalf and six patients submitted responses to RQIA.
+We found that all six patients felt their care was safe and effective, that they were treated with compassion and that the service was well led.
 All patients indicated that they were very satisfied with each of these areas of their care.

-No comments were included in submitted questionnaire responses:
+The following comments were included in submitted questionnaire responses: